JiyaChachan/ai_career_coach/README.md

 🤖 AI Career Coach for Data Science

-🌟 Overview
+🌟 **Overview**:
 The AI Career Coach for Data Science is a full-stack generative AI application designed to help aspiring data professionals navigate their career paths.
 The tool analyzes real-world job descriptions, extracts key skills, and provides personalized portfolio project recommendations.
 This project serves as an end-to-end demonstration of a modern data science application, from data collection and model interaction to deployment in a cloud environment.

-✨ Features
+✨ **Features**

 Job Description Analysis: Analyze raw job descriptions to identify and extract crucial technical skills.

 Gemini API Integration: Leverages the power of the Google Gemini API with a few-shot learning prompt for highly accurate and consistent skill extraction.